DataBiosphere/cgp-dss-data-loader/tests/TEST_SETUP.md

 `gcloud auth application-default login`

-And are stored in AWS under: `/travis/googlesecret/loadertestdontdelete`
+And are stored in the AWS Secrets Manager under: `/travis/googlesecret/loadertestdontdelete`